theupdateframework/taps/tap4.md

 The value of the "repositories" key is another dictionary.
-Each key in this dictionary is a _repository name_, and its value is a list of domain names.
+Each key in this dictionary is a _repository name_, and its value is a list of URLs.
-The repository name also corresponds to the name of the directory on the TUF client where metadata files would be cached.
+The repository name also corresponds to the name of the local directory on the TUF client where metadata files would be cached.
 Crucially, there is where the [root metadata file](tap5.md) for a repository would be found.
-The list of domain names specifies _mirrors_ where TUF clients may download metadata and target files.
+The list of URLs specifies _mirrors_ where TUF clients may download metadata and target files.
-This list should not be empty.
+Each URL points to a [directory containing metadata and target files](#metadata-and-targets-layout-on-repositories).
+Each URL may be a file URI, which means that these files shall be updated from a local directory on disk instead of a remote server.
+_If this list is empty, then it means that no metadata or target file for this repository shall be updated at all._
 These files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).